traksha-tattvashila/Traksha_website/README.md

 # Tattvashila Website

-Official website for the Tattvashila Ecosystem.
+Official website for the Tattvashila.